 Personal Injury Severity

 The severity of the personal injury is the number one factor involved and will greatly dictate the amount of an auto accident claim.
 It’s not just about the medical bills, which are what most people think of first, but a personal injury can branch off into many other factors, such as, but not limited to, property loss, pain and suffering, and emotional distress.
 As difficult as it may be to focus on money, while you or your loved one is dealing with horrific physical and emotional effects of the accident, the bottom line is the only way to get justice is with a financial settlement.
 The math is quite simple; the more severe the injuries, the more money your claim is worth.
-This is because the more sever the personal injuries, the more intensified all of the other factors will be.
+This is because the more severe the personal injuries, the more intensified all of the other factors will be.
 As with all claims, the adjuster’s goal is to pay as little as possible, regardless of the specific type of case or the tragedy level of the case.
 Therefore, your attorney should be experienced in dealing with big insurance companies and claims adjusters, so as not to let you be taken advantage of when determining how much your personal injury impact the claim’s overall worth.

 Negotiation Process to Settle Claims